Learn all about dyeing yarn and wool with this complete beginner’s guide

 Jacquard Acid Dyes – use with Sheep, Alpaca, Mohair, Silk (Protein/Animal fiber)

 Jacquard Fiber Reactive Dye – use with Cotton, Hemp, Linen (Plant Fiber)

 NEW!
 Jacquard iDye Poly – use with Polyester and Nylon fibers

-That’s good if you don’t know the content of your yarn but it won’t give you the bright, strong colors of fiber specific dyes.
-It is, however, readily available and inexpensive.
-Rit is also a decent choice if you’re just learning and don’t want to invest a whole lot of money buying yarn dyeing supplies just yet.
+Rit Dye is, however, readily available and inexpensive.
+It is also a decent choice if you are just learning and don’t want to invest a whole lot of money buying yarn dyeing supplies just yet.

 Can I Dye Yarn with Food Coloring?

 YES!
 Kool-Aid, Easter Egg Dyes or plain Food Coloring work great for dyeing yarn!

 Food Colors are cheap and easy to come by.
 Plus, you don’t need to buy any special pots and pans which makes them a good choice for the beginning yarn dyer.

 See my tutorial on Dyeing Yarn with Kool-Aid